Olivia-Sharpston/dev-easy/README.md

-#### Here is a part of code used in order to make our facts editable.
-However, with this, it does not change the actual facts in the array.
+Here is a part of code used in order to make our **facts editable**.
+However, with this, it **does not change the actual facts** in the array.
 It only changed them on the webpage, and a simple refresh would have the facts back to normal.
 ``` diff
         classFacts.forEach((fact, index) => {
             const factText = $("<div>").addClass("fact-text").attr("contenteditable", true).text(fact);